 Amorgos is for many of the visitors the island in the Aegean sea, where Luc Besson created the cinematic success “The Big Blue”.
 In the small bay of Liveros, the Olympia shipwreck is found.
 Olympia has driven ashore in 1979, without any human loss.
-The shipwreck were used in the famous film “The Big Blue” The well-known cult-movie and freediving drama, directed by Luc Besson, was partly produced on Amorgos Island in 1988.
+The shipwreck was used in the famous film “The Big Blue“ The well-known cult-movie and freediving drama, directed by Luc Besson, was partly produced on Amorgos Island in 1988.
 Production places were Chora, Agia Ana beach and Kalotaritissa bay.

 The most important and famous monument on the island is the spectacular Byzantine Monastery of Panayia Hozoviotissa (constructed in 1088) built into the side of a cliff 300 meters above sea level.

 The highest mountain on the island, Krikelos (821m; 2,684ft) is at the north end of the island.
 The footpath of Pan (Lagkada, Agios Ioannis, Stavros, Krikelos) is a 6.5 km. the two-hour route which goes past the Byzantine Monastery of Ioannis Theologos and Stavros Chapel and up to the highest point of the island, Mount Krikelos.
 Although it is considered to be a difficult path, the superb sea views make it well worthwhile.

 For walks on Amorgos, A fairly new book Amorgos – A Walker’s & Visitor’s Guide by Paul and Henrietta Delahunt-Rimmer looks very interesting.